Sharlbenjamin/MGA-System/UPLOAD_SCREENSHOT_FEATURE.md

 ### Current OCR Implementation

-The current implementation uses a simulated OCR approach that returns sample data.
-To integrate with real OCR services, you have several options:
+The current implementation validates the uploaded image and returns sample data.
+The image processing is working correctly - it validates the file exists and gets image information.
+To extract actual text from images, you need to integrate with a real OCR service.

 #### Option 1: Google Vision API (Recommended)